-A student may enroll for Thesis (course 698 or 699) only when that student has been advanced to candidacy for the degree or when advancement to candidacy will occur in the semester of initial enrollment in Thesis.
+A student may enroll for thesis or project units (courses usually numbered 698 or 699) only when that student has attained candidacy status for the degree or when advancement to candidacy will occur in the semester of initial enrollment in thesis or project units.

 Theses and projects submitted in partial fulfillment of the requirements for a graduate degree at this University shall meet the following definitions established by the Trustees of the CSU.

 A thesis is a written product of the systematic study of a significant problem.
 It clearly identifies the problem, states the major assumptions, explains the significance of the undertaking, sets forth the sources for and methods of gathering information, analyzes the data, and offers a conclusion or recommendation.
 The finished product evidences originality, critical and independent thinking, appropriate organization and format, and thorough documentation.
 Normally, an oral defense of the thesis will be required.